websiteinspiration/bugsplat.rb/entries/2017-06-07-adventures-in-stock-picking.md

 I did pretty well.
 When I sold off my individual holdings I realized about 13% profit, including several positions that did over 40%.
 For a period of time I was beating the S&P 500 by several percentage points but I ended up only about a half point better.
-Definitely not worth the effort, anxiety, and analysis paralysis, at least to me.
+Definitely not worth the effort and anxiety, at least to me.
+My time is better spent with my daughter or working on or in my business.
+Selling your own products will almost always have a better return than the market anyway.